seL4/microkit/docs/manual.md

 In the case of errors, a diagnostic message shall be output to `stderr` and a non-zero code returned.

 In the case of success, a loadable image file and a report shall be produced.
+The type of image is specified by the `--image-type` argument.
 The output paths for these can be specified by `-o` and `-r` respectively.
 The default output paths are `loader.img` and `report.txt`.

-On ARM and RISC-V, the loadable image will be a binary that can be loaded by the board's bootloader.
+On ARM and RISC-V, the loadable image can either be a binary or ELF that can be loaded by the board's bootloader.
 On x86, the image will be an ELF containing the capDL initialiser to be loaded as a Multiboot boot module.

 The report is a plain text file describing important information about the system.